Muzmmil207/learn-kanji/README.md

-# The site is still under development
+# The project is still under development